 Reduce Your Spending

 One of the first steps to take when undertaking the FIRE movement is to reduce your spending.
 This means taking inventory of how you spend your money and cutting out unnecessary spending.
+It may mean living a minimalist lifestyle.
 For example, if you love to eat our or order delivery food a few times per week, you’ll need to cut that out altogether.
 You would need to buy groceries with spending in mind and cook meals at home.

 Additionally, you’ll need to cut out expensive hobbies such as collecting items, gold, horseback riding, and expensive computer games and switch to activities that don’t cost money or perhaps even help you make money for your savings.
+This will save a lot of money.
 Essentially, go out to get drinks, dinner, movies, and frivolous shopping trips are off the table.
 It’s a real sacrifice for many who become accustomed to their lifestyle and luxuries.

 Increase Your Income